ocaml/ocaml/release-info/howto.md

 ```

-## 10: upload the reference manual
+## 10. Upload the reference manual

 You don't need to do this if the previous release had the same
 $MAJOR.$MINOR ($BRANCH) value and the exact same manual -- this is frequent if